decentraland/adr/content/ADR-148-processing-scene-messages.md

 #### Implications

-- The scene will run at half the speed of the renderer in the best case sceneario, introducing Dropped frames.
+- The scene will run at half the speed of the renderer in the best-case scenario, introducing Dropped frames.
 - The renderer will maintain full speed in the rendering, but every other frame will be the same as the previous one.
 - If the scene's update reaches the renderer mid-frame, then two frames will be dropped for it.